sequenceXYZ/Cloud-Automation_simple_webpage/README.md

 # Project: Simple Webpage with Nginx on AWS EC2

 ## Overview
 This project involves setting up an Nginx web server on an AWS EC2 instance running Amazon Linux.
 The goal is to install Nginx, configure it to serve a custom webpage, and ensure that Nginx starts automatically on system boot.
-This project is part of the Accenture Cloud and Automation Bootcamp 2024.

 ## Tasks